Looking for support for your finance function? Book a time with an expert.

 • Ensure consistent financial reporting

-• Ensuring separation of duties for financial transactions
+• Ensuring the separation of duties for financial transactions

 • Conducting periodic control assessments